 It is estimated that as many as 75% of US adults experience some degree of dental fear, from mild to severe.
-Approximately 5 to 10 percent of U.S. adults are considered to experience dental phobia; that is, they are so fearful of receiving dental treatment that they avoid dental care at all costs.
+Dental phobia is experienced by 5- 10% of U.S. adults.
+That is, they are so fearful of receiving dental treatment that they avoid dental care at all costs.
 People who are very fearful of dental care often experience a “cycle of avoidance,” in which they avoid dental care due to fear until they experience a dental emergency requiring invasive treatment, which can reinforce their fear of dentistry.

-After surgery, the Tennant Biomodulator® with the BioTransducer® attached is used on the recovering patient.
-Using a gentle dental approach, as well as these creditable Tennant devices, patients rarely experience any swelling, bruising or require any pain medications.
+After dental procedures, the Tennant BioModulator® with the BioTransducer® attached is used on the recovering patient.
+Using a gentle dental approach, as well as these creditable Tennant devices, patients rarely experience any swelling, bruising, or require any pain medications.

 Symptoms of TMD

 - Pain or tenderness in the face, jaw joint area, neck and shoulders, and in or around the ear when chewing, speaking, or opening the mouth wide

 - Limited ability to open the mouth very wide

 - Jaws that get “stuck” or “lock” in the open- or closed-mouth position

 - Clicking, popping, or grating sounds in the jaw joint when opening or closing the mouth.
 This may or may not be accompanied by pain or chewing.